supahnerdy/supahnerdy.github.io/openVAS.md

 # CYB-3353: OpenVAS Docker (MacOS)

-In this guide, we will be installing Docker Desktop (w/ Docker Compose) with an OpenVAS container to run a vulnerability scan.
+In this guide, we will be installing Docker Desktop (and Docker Compose) with an OpenVAS container to run a vulnerability scan.

 The hardware used for this installation is **MacOS 12.5** with an **Intel** chip.